Erply Cloud ERP 2014 Update 2 Released

 - “By Category, Level 2”

-For new customers, there is no “Discounts” module on customer card any more.
+For new customers, there is no “Discounts” module on customer card anymore.
 Price lists should be used instead.

 It can be configured as a manual promotion that cashier must apply — or it can be an automatic promotion.
-In either case, the promotion only gives customer a discount if it is customer’s birthday, and does not have any effect otherwise.
+In either case, the promotion only gives the customer a discount if it is the customer’s birthday, and does not have any effect otherwise.

-Birthday must be set on customer card.
+Birthday must be set on a customer card.

 Furthermore, you can configure whether the promotion may apply only once on each birthday (ie., once every year), or can customer return later that day and use it again.